Being prepared is critical, especially when an emergency or disaster arises. Staying

 Following a disaster, it is important to let your family and friends know that you

 are okay.
-The American Red Cross has established a Contact and Locate website that Mills intends to use if a significant emergency or disaster impacts our campus.
+The American Red Cross has established a Contact and Locate website that we will use if a significant emergency or disaster impacts our campus.
+Everyone

-Everyone will be encouraged to go to the website to report their status.
-The information
+will be encouraged to go to the website to report their status.
+The information you

 Whether you are safe